Applications of P-functions to Fully Nonlinear Elliptic equations: Gradient Estimates and Rigidity Results: Higher order nonlinear equations

 \section{Higher order nonlinear equations}

 In this last section, we will provide examples of $ P -$functions for higher order nonlinear equations and their applications.
-In particular, an analogous version of Theorems \ref{ThmGradientBoundforDeltau=F} and \ref{PropLiouvilleFullyNonlinearEq}, allow us to obtain properties and pointwise estimates of entire solutions even in this case.
-Moreover, we establish a method of extracting pointwise estimates for nonlinear equations of order greater than two, through the mean value properties of the $ P- $functions or utilizing an analogous bound to that of Theorem \ref{ThmGradientBoundforDeltau=F} for higher order equations.
+In particular, an analogous version of Theorems \ref{ThmGradientBoundforDeltau=F} and \ref{theoremRigidityForFullyNonlinear}, allow us to obtain properties and pointwise estimates of entire solutions even in this case.
+Moreover, we establish local pointwise estimates for nonlinear equations of order greater than two, through the mean value properties of the $ P- $functions or with analogous arguments to that of section 5, applied in higher order equations.
 This method can be applied to many other classes of higher order nonlinear equations.

 We begin by stating the analogous Theorem \ref{ThmGradientBoundforDeltau=F} for equations of general order. $ \\ \\ $ \textbf{Assumption}

 $ \\ $

 \begin{theorem} Let $ u $ be an entire solution or subsolution of